roydukkey/gulp-dotnet-watch/README.md

 #### arguments

 Key/value arguments that will configure the dotnet task.
-For example `{ framework: 'net451', configuration: 'Debug' }` would result in `--framework net451 --configuration Debug`.
+For example `{ framework: 'net451', verbosity: 'm' }` would result in `--framework net451 --verbosity m`.

 **Default:** `null`

 #### special.options

-Special value options that will be passed to the child dotnet process.
+Special value options that will be passed through to the child dotnet process.
 For example `[ 'custom-flag-1', 'custom-flag-2' ]` would result in `-- --custom-flag-1 --custom-flag-2`.

 **Default:** `null`

 #### special.arguments

-Key/value arguments that will configure the dotnet task.
+Special Key/value arguments that will be passed through to the child dotnet process.
 For example `{ customArg1: 'Custom Value 1', customArg2: 'Custom Value 2' }` would result in `-- --customArg1 "Custom Value 1" --customArg2 "Custom Value 2"`.

 **Default:** `null`